uwdata/fast-kde/README.md

   * *color*: A color function that maps density values (normalized to the domain [0, 1]) to either valid CSS color strings or to RGB color objects with `r`, `g`, `b` properties (in the range 0-255) and an optional `opacity` property (a fractional value between 0 and 1).
 If CSS color strings are used, the [d3-color](https://github.com/d3/d3-color) library must also be loaded.
   * *clamp*: Sets the range of density values to a given [min, max] array.
 Values below the minimum or above the maximum will be clamped to the provided values.
 Values within the clamped range are then normalized to the domain [0, 1].
   * *canvas*: A [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element to draw into.
 If unspecified, a new canvas instance is created with dimensions matching the density estimator *bins* option.
+  * *maxColors*: The maximum number of colors (default 256) to use for heatmap generation.
+This number determines the size of the backing pre-computed palette, and thus the number of times the *color* function is invoked.

 <hr/>